jonathanhliu21/COM-Server/docs/guide/cli.md

                     How long, in seconds, the program should wait between sending to serial port [default: 1].
     --to=<to>       How long, in seconds, the program should wait before exiting when performing time-consuming tasks [default: 1].
     --q-sz=<q-sz>   The maximum size of the receive queue [default: 256].
+    --logf=<logf>   File to log disconnect and reconnect events to.
     --cors          If set, then the program will add cross origin resource sharing.
     --no-rr         If set, then turns off /register and /recall endpoints, same as setting has_register_recall=False -v, --verbose   Prints arguments each endpoints receives to stdout.
 Should not be used in production.